Noctis Lucis Caelum: Critical response

 The romance between Noctis and Lunafreya was often found to be underdeveloped compared with previous Final Fantasy couples, who share more time together.
-Salvatore Pane, writing for Paste Magazine regarded Noctis' failure to save Luna as one of the character's strongest reactions because he expresses grief in tears and silence, gviing him an air of realism while making more connections to the player.
-Both Pane and Kotaku, and Philip Kollar of the website Polygon praised the ending; Kotaku enjoyed the dark atmosphere the older protagonist brings when fighting Ardyn.
-VG247 compared the ending to the final conflict between Cloud Strife and Sephiroth in Final Fantasy VII due to the focus on their rivalry and how quickly the player has to sacrifice Noctis to destroy Ardyn's soul; and said the voice acting of Ray Chase provides more tragic and emotive focus.
-Kotaku said Ravus is a more-fitting enemy for Noctis than Ardyn due to the former's tragic story and relationship with Lunafreya.
+Salvatore Pane, writing for Paste Magazine regarded Noctis' failure to save Luna as one of the character's strongest reactions because he expresses grief in tears and silence, giving him an air of realism while making more connections to the player.
+Both Pane, Kotaku, and Philip Kollar of the website Polygon praised the ending; Kotaku enjoyed the dark atmosphere the older protagonist brings when fighting Ardyn.
+VG247 compared the ending to the final conflict between Cloud Strife and Sephiroth in Final Fantasy VII due to the focus on their rivalry and the speed of the narrative past that point.
 Noctis' role in The Dawn of the Future divided opinions due to its thematic relation to the original game, but the exploration of Noctis' romance with Lunafreya was praised and contrasted with the game.
 According to Jacob Hull from Push Square, A King's Tale further expands upon Noctis' personality and his relationship with Regis, who lacked development in the series' other media.

 Noctis' inclusion as DLC in the fighting game Tekken 7 earned multiple reactions.
 Rock, Paper, Shotgun found him fitting based on Noctis' and the rest of the cast's skills, and joked about his relationship with Tekken character Lars.
 Kotaku noted a crowd of fans cheered for him when he was first announced.
 Others found his inclusion unfitting.
 A writer from Kotaku agreed, addressing multiple complaints about the fans' wish for Kazuma Kiryu from Yakuza as a guest character instead.
 Den of Geek was curious about Noctis' fighting style in the game, which appeared to combine hand-to-hand combat with magic techniques, making his modus operandi one of "hit 'em with something sharp".
 Destructoid also enjoyed Noctis' inclusion in Dissidia NT, saying it fits the cast of previous Final Fantasy heroes.